jujum4n/OneNamePy/README.md

 =========

 ###Description:
-  Simple Python API, to preform RESTAPI Calls for the JSON data on Onename.io
+  * Simple Python API, to preform RESTAPI Calls for the JSON data on Onename.io.
+  * Last updated for Onename.io Version: 0.2 - 8/20/2014

 ---
 ###Example Usage: